-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available.
-Paying particular attention to the side and rear extension and the internal layout of the property.
+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the rear extension and the attic.
+It is our understanding that the attic was converted more than 20 years ago and as such can be deemed as historic in nature.